 - Unsliced white bread.
 Toasted for my lovely husband, 'as it comes' for the rest of us.

-- And the last minute killer ingredient?
-This Fiery Chilli Tomato Ketchup from Heinz.
+- And the last-minute killer ingredient?
+A Fiery Chilli Tomato Ketchup from Heinz.
 Where has this been hiding?

 12:30 - And afterwards, there was pottering.
 You know ... weekend stuff.
 Before ...

 16:00 - A late afternoon trip to the beach, calling at Cafe Bateel en route for Date Smoothies to go.

 18:00 - And then home for dinner.
 It was Week 2 of Teenagers Tackle Dinner so you will be able to relive the experience here soon.

 And now back to those Homemade Reese's Peanut Butter Cups.
 What a discovery.
 A sweet, nutty base with a secret peanut butter centre and topped with a thick layer of chocolate.
 Don't be fooled into believing that in this instance HOMEMADE = HEALTHY.
 These beauties are packed with sugar and butter, but this is a treat - we're not talking every day here.
 You'll need a silicone mould like this or the cups will be impossible to get out in a presentable manner.
 And make sure that the holes are small (mine were 5cm (2") diameter and 3cm (1¼") deep).
 These are very, very rich so small is good.
 I made 22 cups (my trays are old and each has 11 openings) but if your tray only has 20 openings in it, go with that - it will be fine.

 And here's why I think you'll be trying these Homemade Reese's Peanut Butter Cups too -

 - These are genuinely EASY.
 With the smallest amount of guidance, Hella put these together herself.
 I like that in a homemade gift.

 - No baking involved.
 The only heat required is melting the chocolate and we did that in the microwave.

 - They look so pretty and make an ideal gift.